Clinical Speech Pathology 2 PG (10272.1)

 Active engagement with peers, staff and with the wider community will be a key element of this unit.

-Students must ensure that they are able to attend a minimum of 80% of workshops.
+Students must ensure that they are able to attend a minimum of 80% of workshops in person or in real time online.
 This requirement is for accreditation purposes - so that we can ensure that students have ample opportunities for developing the clinical and professional competencies required to succeed on future clinical placements.